Ashikita Zairai Kamairicha green tea from Japan, winner of a 2-Star Great Taste Award in 2018.

 What the Great Taste judges thought: “A leaf of great style producing a liquor of excellent clarity.
 We found buttery spinach notes alongside the roasted flavours.”

 Ashikita Zairai Kamairicha (芦北町在来釜炒り茶) is an unusual Japanese green tea crafted from a zairai or ‘native’ cultivar.
 Unlike most Japanese green teas, this tea is pan-fried rather than steamed, resulting in a more balanced and nuanced character.
 The farmer utilises a zairai tea plant as well as a heritage processing style to create a tea that is a journey into the past of Japanese tea culture.
-We source this tea with a help of a specialist tea merchant based in Kyoto directly from the garden.
 This tea is grown on a tea farm that is run to organic standards in Ashikita District of Kumamoto Prefecture and the current crop on offer is from spring 2019.
 We source this tea direct from the grower, Mr Toshihiro Kajihara.

 This Ashikita Zairai Kamairicha green tea is crafted from a zairai (在来), or ‘native’ cultivar.
 In reality, this term does not refer to a single cultivar in a classic sense.
 Rather zairai in Japan refers to any collection of ‘native’ tea plants.
 Generally these are old tea gardens with plants that pre-exist modern cultivars and have therefore evolved on their own.
 Most times these plants would also be grown from seeds rather than cuttings, thus greatly diversifying the variety with the plants of the garden.
 Generally zairai gardens produce lower yields and are less uniform in output.
 This is a negative aspect for the farmers as it makes harvesting and processing more costly and complicated while yielding lower returns.
 However zairai gardens are very much part of the Japanese tea heritage and give a fascinating insight into what tea used to be like before modern selection processes and cultivars were introduced.
 The zairai plants at this tea garden were planted over 60 years ago using seeds from other ‘native’ tea plants.